Each ASPIRIN® product has a different formula, so dosing information varies depending on which product you’re taking — and why you’re taking ASPIRIN®.

 To be sure this product is suitable for you, always read and follow the label.

-ASPIRIN® 81mg is specially designed for doctor supervised long-term preventive therapy.
+ASPIRIN® 81mg is specially designed for doctor-supervised long-term preventive therapy.
 It is a smaller dose than you would need to take for a headache or other types of pain and is unlike other pain reliever products such as acetaminophen and ibuprofen.
 Ask your doctor or pharmacist about other ASPIRIN® products available (or other pain relievers such as acetaminophen or ibuprofen) and the correct dosage for the relief of your headache, fever or arthritic pain.
-Always consult with your doctor or pharmacist before taking other medications.
+Always consult with your doctor or pharmacist before taking other medications or if you have any concerns.